Front-engine, four-wheel-drive layout: Implementation

 A team that pursues the Weak LS4WD architecture will minimize the development cost of the front-wheel drive system at the expense of having a larger rear powertrain.
 The Weak architecture produces a vehicle with a large powersplit between the front and rear powertrains, while the Strong architecture recommends a vehicle with more similar power and torque requirements for the front and rear.

-Most four-wheel-drive layouts are front-engined and are derivatives of earlier front-engine, rear-wheel drive, or front-engine, front-wheel drive designs.
-The first origins of it were introduced in the 1820s from steam coach builders Burstall & Hill.
-This was then re-created by many other manufactures, such as "British engineer Joseph Diplock patented a four-wheel-drive system for a traction engine, while in Vienna, Austria, Ferdinand Porsche developed an electric vehicle that also had all wheels driven, with an electric motor at each corner, as early as 1899".
-This layout is designed for off-road vehicles to have the most traction in strenuous situations without losing too much cargo space at the same time.
-However, the 1903 Spyker 60 HP was the first car built with an F4 drive layout.